 About the Presenter

-Dr. Dan Tomasulo is core faculty at the Spirituality Mind Body Institute (SMBI) at Teachers College, Columbia University, and honored by Sharecare as one of the top ten online influencers on the issue of depression.
+Dr. Dan Tomasulo is the incoming Academic Director of the Spirituality Mind Body Institute (SMB) MA Degree Program and core faculty at the Spirituality Mind Body Institute at Teachers College, Columbia University, and honored by Sharecare as one of the top ten online influencers on the issue of depression.
 He holds a PhD in psychology, MFA in writing, and a Master of Applied Positive Psychology from the University of Pennsylvania.
 A highly sought-after international speaker on topics relating to applied positive psychology, he authors the daily column, Ask the Therapist, and the Learned Hopefulness blog for PsychCentral.com.
 His award-winning memoir, American Snake Pit was released in 2018.
 His new book, Learned Hopefulness, is available on June 1st.
 Pre-ordering is open now.